SnowBroScott/emberhold-canonical/docs/master-spec.md

 Rewards sit on the same **DIM / WARM / HOT / BLAZING** ramp as quests.
 One ramp, both directions of the economy.

 ### The adult reward menu (v1 — LOCKED, 7 items)
-Adults earn and spend too — this is what May actually uses, and it's what makes the app a household tool rather than a kid tool with adult admins.
+Adults earn and spend too — this is what makes the app a household tool rather than a kid tool with adult admins.

 | Tier | Reward |
 |---|---|